rdmpage/namestream/README.md

 # namestream
-Harvesting new taxonomic names and publications
+Harvesting new taxonomic names and publications from RSS, OAI and other feeds